vacp2p/rfc/content/docs/rfcs/31/README.md

 - The `secp256k1` value MUST be present on the record;
   `secp256k1` is defined in [EIP-778](https://eips.ethereum.org/EIPS/eip-778) and contains the compressed secp256k1 public key.
 - The node's peer id SHOULD be deduced from the `secp256k1` value.
-- The multiaddresses SHOULD NOT contain a peer id except for circuit relay addresses
+- The multiaddresses SHOULD NOT contain a peer id.
 - For raw TCP & UDP connections details, [EIP-778](https://eips.ethereum.org/EIPS/eip-778) pre-defined keys SHOULD be used;
   The keys `tcp`, `udp`, `ip` (and `tcp6`, `udp6`, `ip6` for IPv6) are enough to convey all necessary information;
 - To save space, `multiaddrs` key SHOULD only be used for connection details that cannot be represented using the [EIP-778](https://eips.ethereum.org/EIPS/eip-778) pre-defined keys.